-What Constitutes a Hardship?
+What Constitutes Hardship?

-- Illness or medical emergency
+- An illness or other medical emergency

 - Military service

-- Increased expenses and excessive debt
+- Increased expenses and excessive debts

 Hardship Letter Mistakes